n8acl/aprsnotify/README.md

 # APRSNotify
 APRSNotify is a python based bot script designed to send parsed APRS packet data to Twitter and/or Telegram.
-This bot has both an interactive part and a notifier part to it.
-The interactive part of the bot only works with Telegram.

 This software is for use by Amatuer Radio Operators only.